John Parker (pioneer)

 From 1834 to 1836, Parker, by now a member of the Texian Militia, negotiated with local Indian tribes, scouted the Texas frontier, and constructed Fort Parker near the Navasota River in Limestone County.
 The fort, located near present-day Groesbeck, Texas, was situated near the boundaries of the Comancheria and built to protect Texian settlers against Comanche raids.
 While in Texas, Parker joined the Texas Rangers unit of the Texian Militia.
-In May 1836, the Comanche, along with friendly Kiowa, Caddo, and Wichita tribals, launched a large-scale raid on Texian frontier settlements, including Fort Parker.
+In May 1836, the Comanche, along with allied Kiowa, Caddo, and Wichita tribals, launched a large-scale raid on Texian frontier settlements, including Fort Parker.
 On May 19, after 100–600 Indian raiders had overrun outlying blockhouses and settlements, they assaulted Fort Parker itself.

-Parker unsuccessfully attempted to rally local settlers into resisting the raiders before ordering as many women and children as possible to escorted away from the area, guarded by several hand-picked men.
-Parker subsequently led a sortie against the raiders before escaping back into the fort, which was soon overran by the Indians, who captured Parker alive and ritually tortured and scalped him and killing Parker.
+Parker unsuccessfully attempted to rally local settlers into resisting the raiders before ordering as many women and children as possible to be escorted away from the area, guarded by several hand-picked men.
+Parker subsequently led a sortie against the raiders before escaping back into the fort, which was soon overran by the Indians, who captured Parker alive and ritually tortured and scalped him, killing him.
 Though Duty was wounded in the raid, she managed to escape along with a son, warning nearby settlers of the raid.
 Four of Parker's sons were killed by the raiders, while five members of the Parker family were captured; these included Parker's granddaughter Cynthia, who was adopted into the Comanche.